OceanOutcomes/ocean-outcomes/what-we-do/small-scale-fisheries/index.md

 Small-scale fisheries sit at the center of global seafood systems, supporting livelihoods, feeding communities, and shaping the health of coastal ecosystems worldwide. <a href="https://ourworldindata.org/fish-and-overfishing/"target="_blank">Fish and seafood provide a primary source of protein for nearly half the global population.</a> Small-scale fisheries play a disproportionate role in meeting that need, producing much of the seafood destined for direct human consumption and employing the vast majority of fishworkers globally.

 Yet despite their importance, these fisheries remain among the most underserved in sustainability efforts.
 Many face mounting pressures, from overfishing and climate-driven shifts in fish populations, to pollution and degraded ecosystems.
-Meanwhile,the communities that depend on them often lack access to markets, services, and decision-making processes.
+Meanwhile, the communities that depend on them often lack access to markets, services, and decision-making processes.

 The future of fisheries will not be determined by large-scale systems alone.
 It will also be shaped in coastal communities, where access, equity, and opportunity define what sustainable fishing looks like in practice.